These fascinating photographs were shared with me by Nikos Savvidis, who is restoring the frescoes in the monasteries of Mount Athos, Greece.

 We passed the famous Heiligenkreuz Monastery and I asked to be put down there.
 As I entered for a look I wondered if they might allow pilgrims to stay, and once again I was lucky.

 I rested in the sun beside the trickling fountain until 5.30, then attended both 6pm vespers and 7.50pm ‘komplet’ or compline.
 Traditionally the same three psalms are prayed each night: 4, 90 and 133.
 They contain clear references to the night, going to rest, dwelling in the shelter of the Most High, protection of the angels, etc., and so are perfect for the end of the day.

 The Heiligenkreuz monks are renowned for their Gregorian chanting and so I was happy to hear them.
 Dressed in their white robes, half on one side and half on the other of the wooden choir stalls which were exactly the same colour as the beech leaves in the woods, their sound is both haunting and eerie.

-Private accommodation in a simple room with 2 beds and sink cost 26 euros including evening meal, lunch and breakfast and copious mugs of tea to rehydrate myself before a very early night.
+Private accommodation in a simple room with two beds and sink cost 26 euros including evening meal, lunch, breakfast and copious mugs of tea to rehydrate myself before a very early night.